kirankalyan5/react-native-segmented-control-tab/README.md

 # react-native-segmented-control-tab(for Android/iOS) 🚀

+### Lasted code in the repo let to be published with more flexibility in styling.(v1.0.4)- coming soon 🔉

 [![npm](https://img.shields.io/npm/v/react-native-segmented-control-tab.svg?style=flat-square "npm version")](https://www.npmjs.com/package/react-native-segmented-control-tab)

 A react native component with the same concept of react native's SegmantedControlIOS, Primarily built to support both IOS and Android. 💡